primefaces/primefaces/docs/10_0_0/core/dynamiccontent.md

 - our _ResourceHandler_ gets the UID from the URL
 - receive the _ValueExpression_ from the session
 - call the _ValueExpression_ via EL API
-- _ImageView_ and therefore _DefaultStreamedContent_ is instantiated the second time
+- _ImageView_ and therefore _DefaultStreamedContent_ is instantiated
 - the stream from the _StreamedContent_ is now copied to the HTTP response

 ### @ViewScoped support